How our video system works

 - Turn on the monitor near the back for those who have trouble seeing.
 Note: the power button is on the bottom of the monitor under the LG logo.

-- Turn on the projector (the remote is behind you on the ledge)
+- Turn on the projector with the wired remote control.

 - Log into the Mac